You're Not Alone

 So why did I tell you this big long story about Jewish scripture, interpretation, sacrificial systems?
 Because we are a part of this story, and these stories are a part of our faith heritage.
 As Christians, we’re part of that same tradition of following the trajectories of our scriptural heritage, the practice of growing, and changing, and finding new meaning.

-th century Jewish writer, Rabbi Moses ben Maimon (also known as Maimonides, or simply Rambam) explicitly taught that sacrifices were always supposed to have been a temporary provision for a particular time to lead God’s people away from sacrificial systems.
+The famous 13th century Jewish writer, Rabbi Moses ben Maimon (also known as Maimonides, or simply Rambam) explicitly taught that sacrifices were always supposed to have been a temporary provision for a particular time to lead God’s people away from sacrificial systems.
 If Jesus remains away, where will our faith tradition be in a thousand years?

 Change is important, new ideas and new situations are important, because it pushes us to examine our faith and change our behaviours.